Day 24 Rabanal del Camino to Ponferrada – 32.7km

-The Iron Cross stands at 1,504 metres above sea and is surrounded by stones and tokens that many pilgrims leave here as a sign of love, leaving something behind, or of contrition.
-It is a simple five meter wooden pole topped with an iron cross.
+The Iron Cross stands at 1,504 meters above sea and is surrounded by stones and tokens that many pilgrims leave here as a sign of love, leaving something behind, or of contrition.
+It is a simple five-meter wooden pole topped with an iron cross.
 The cross is a replica of the original which is now housed in the Museum of the Ways in Astorga.

-It is believed that the pile of stones pre-dates Christianity as the Celts where in the habit of marking high mountain tops that were used as tracks with stone, the Gaelic word is still in use today – Cairns.
-This tradition could have continued with the Romans who also marked high passes to honour the god Mercury who was then the patron saint of travellers.
+It is believed that the pile of stones pre-dates Christianity as the Celts where in the habit of marking high mountaintops that were used as tracks with stone, the Gaelic word is still in use today – Cairns.
+This tradition could have continued with the Romans who also marked high passes to honor the god Mercury who was then the patron saint of travelers.